dsobral/ELB/NGS.md

 <br/>

 **TASK**: Let's use Trimmomatic in Galaxy to remove low quality bases from MiSeq_250bp.fastq.gz, as well as the remainings of illumina Nextera adaptors that are still left in some of the reads.
-This fastq file is in the commonly used Phred score, so you can change its file type to 'fastqsanger'.
 Now Trimmomatic should find it.
 Let's perform the default operation "Sliding Window" of size 4 and average quality 20.
 Let's also remove the adaptors.
 For this, select 'Yes' on 'Perform initial ILLUMINACLIP step'.
 The select "Nextera (paired end)" and leave the rest of the parameters as they were.
 Finally, you can click on Execute.

 **QUESTION**: What happened?
 To answer, use FastQC on the fastq output by Trimmomatic.
 <details><summary>Click Here to see the answer</summary>